We can purchase virtually anything these days to simplify our lives as parents, right? A N Y T H I N G. As long as we can afford it, that is.

 - Embroidered baby pillow: which is cute but poses a suffocation hazard.

-- Diaper stacker: which is the odd item in the package that will turn retrieving a clean diaper into a 3 AM new-mommy rage.
+- Diaper stacker: the odd item in the package that will turn retrieving a clean diaper into a 3 AM new-mommy rage.

 - Fitted sheet: which is great except you’ll need a whole lot more than one.

-Instead of buying a set you can’t really use, invest in multiple all-cotton crib sheets with a practical amoeba print in the lovely earth tones of brown, orange, yellow and yes, even green.
+Here’s what you want to do instead: invest in multiple all-cotton crib sheets with a practical amoeba print in the lovely earth tones of brown, orange, yellow and yes, even green.
 Baby poop is no joke.

 #21 BABY CARE TIMER